Send files from PC to phone wirelessly, no cable or app

 How fast is the transfer?

 On the same Wi-Fi the two devices connect directly, so speed is bounded by your local network rather than by any server — usually as fast as your Wi-Fi allows.
-Across different networks it depends on both internet connections, and Relayium falls back to an encrypted relay only when a direct link is not possible.
+Across different networks the transfer runs over an encrypted TURN relay by design, so it depends on both internet connections plus that extra hop; the payoff is that the connection does not depend on discovering a direct path through the NATs and firewalls in between, which can prevent one.

 Is it secure to send files this way?

 Yes.
 On top of the browser's transport encryption, Relayium adds its own layer: an X25519 key exchange derives a key used for per-chunk AES-256-GCM, and that key never touches a server.
-Both devices show the same 6-digit code (SAS) so you can confirm no one is in the middle, and each file is verified end-to-end with a SHA-256 hash.
+A matching 6-digit code (SAS) confirms the keys weren't replaced: a server or relay has not impersonated either endpoint or terminated the application-layer end-to-end encryption.
+Across networks, the TURN relay still sits in the transfer path, but it only forwards ciphertext it cannot decrypt.
+Each file is also verified end-to-end with a SHA-256 hash.

-Open Relayium on your computer and your phone and send your first file wirelessly — no cable, no install, no account needed.
+Open Relayium on your computer and your phone and send your first file wirelessly — no cable, no install, no account needed on the same network.

 Try Relayium now